Written Report Guidelines

 Figure 1: A simple hand-drawn graph Click here to see larger picture

 The diagrams, (small) data tables, plots, and graphs necessary to make what you are saying as clear as possible should be included in the body of your report, not relegated to an appendix (most data analysis packages allow you to copy and paste their graphs into a word-processing document).
-Be sure to carefully label everything: title of graph, scale of axes, physical units of numbers etc. Please remember that all graphs, diagrams, and as well as text in your report must be your own unless you indicate otherwise.
+Be sure to carefully label everything: title of graph, scale of axes, physical units of numbers etc. Please remember that all graphs, diagrams, and as well as text in your report must be your own.
 If you wish to include material from other sources (for instance the 111-webpage or a publication) make sure you indicate the source of it by citing it.
 For instance, you might add in the Figure caption: Figure taken from Ref. [xxx], and then list at the end of your report the details for that reference.
 However, note that you cannot share any graphs, diagrams, or text with your partner.

 Your report should be written on blank white paper.
 Then submit it online at Bcourses.